 Chris Darwin launches meat free app

-Ancestor of Charles Darwin sets out to help world evolve to a greener diet
+Descendant of Charles Darwin sets out to help world evolve to a greener diet

 Evolution is a wonderful thing: humans used to grunt to communicate and now use social media and smartphone apps; they used to hunt mammoths and now eat farmed animals … but that could be about to change, thanks to the efforts of someone who has forged a link between the modern world and the origin of the species.

-Chris Darwin, the great-great-grandson of Charles Darwin, the Victorian naturalist and author of The Descent of Man, has created an app to encourage people to eat less meat – a “positive evolution”, as he calls it.
+Chris Darwin, a great-great-grandson of Charles Darwin, the Victorian naturalist and author of The Descent of Man, has created an app to encourage people to eat less meat – a “positive evolution”, as he calls it.
 Launched to coincide with World Meat Free Day today, the Darwin Challenge app is available for free on Apple’s App Store and is designed to help people cut down on their consumption by showing them the very real benefits to them and the planet.

 It starts by asking users to choose how many meat free days they would like to enjoy each week, then sends them reminders and records their successes.
 You can use it to track progress in real time and find out how eating less meat is improving your health and that of the planet.
 Once you’ve tucked into your meat free meal, the app can show you how much longer you’re likely to live, how many living creatures you’ve saved and how much your environmental impact has been reduced.